agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

-Note that a python assignment ```b = a``` from an ***object*** named _a_ to another name _b_ only copies the reference to the object, so mutating the original _a_ results in those changes bing reflected through _b_.
+Note that a python assignment ```b = a``` from an ***object*** named _a_ to another name _b_ only copies the reference to the object, so mutating the original _a_ results in those changes being reflected through _b_.
 To get a copy, objects assignment is not enough, a copy must be made too: ```b = a.copy()```.
 That remark is also valid for numpy arrays.